MaPor/fhem_ultrasonic_fill_level/README.md

 - Measuring the distance from sensor to water level by time of flight
 - known mounting heigt -> calculation of fill level possible

+# Issues

+- Sometimes weird measuring value due to multipath reflexions or swimming ball inside of cistern. -> quick solution: take 5 measurements and collect a mean value. every mearuement value far away from this mean value is not valid.